 The doctor should simply explain to the patient that this condition is nothing to fear.
 It is just a normal part of aging.
 The patient will be rest assured that nothing serious is wrong with their back and will most likely recover from any painful symptoms.
 This is treatment for degenerative disc disease in a perfect world and does not represent the way most doctors choose to handle the condition.

 This discussion centers on the most common therapy modalities used to treat various manifestations of disc degeneration.
+If you are puzzled about which is the best form of degenerative disc disease treatment, we can help to clarify your many options and put you on the right path towards relief.

 Ironically, the actual medical associations governing physicians have warned that there is little correlation between any structural abnormality in the spine and the occurrence of painful symptoms.